Zaid-maker/top-github-users-action/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Credits

+This project was originally created by [gayanvoice](https://github.com/gayanvoice) and is now maintained by [Zaid Hafeez](https://github.com/Zaid-maker).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <table>
 	<tr>